 Finally, if you've been asking yourself what you and your child need to know to better prepare for entering Kindergarten, then Kindergarten Readiness is the step-by-step guide for you!
 This guide provides details on what your child is expected to know before going into Kindergarten and what library resources we have that will aid in this preparation.

-The Children's library offers 24 computers with various capabilities.
+The Children's library at Orlando Public Library offers 23 computers with various capabilities.
 We have two stations that allow children to search library collections and access online databases.
-There are also 21 computers with access to the Internet, Microsoft Office Suite, and educational games.
-One Little Tykes station is designed specifically for toddlers.
+There are also 19 computers with access to the Internet, Microsoft Office Suite, and educational games.
+There are two AWE stations with fun and educational games for preschool children.

 The McKinney-Vento Program Information & Assistance brochure contains information for family, school, student, and community provided through a collaboration between the Orange, Osceola, and Seminole County Public Schools Homeless Education Departments.
 In this guide, you'll find contact information related to employment, utilities, health care services, shelter, support, education, mental health services, food, clothing and furniture, housing, after care/child care, and insurance/legal aid services.

 If you have a need RIGHT now, the Library can help you find the RIGHT SERVICE.
 The Orange County Library System presents the RIGHT SERVICE at the RIGHT TIME for residents looking for assistance.
 Visit this website to discover resources available to you.

 Every Orange County Public Elementary School has a dedicated representative from the Orange County Library System as part of our Children's Initiative.
 Liaisons can answer questions about library services and make school visits.
 Call 407.835.7323 to connect to your liaison.